The White Unicorn

 The White Unicorn is a 1947 British drama film directed by Bernard Knowles and starring Margaret Lockwood, Joan Greenwood, Ian Hunter and Dennis Price.
 Kyra Vayne appeared as the singer.
 It was made at Walton Studios by the independent producer John Corfield, and released by General Film Distributors.
 The film's sets were designed by Norman G. Arnold.
 It was also known as Milkwhite Unicorn and Bad Sister (its title in the US).

-Premise
+Plot

-At a home for delinquent girls, a troublesome girl (Joan Greenwood), swaps reminiscences with the warden (Margaret Lockwood), who recounts her own unhappy marriage, divorce and tragic death of her second husband.
+At a home for delinquent girls, a troublesome girl swaps reminiscences with the warden, who recounts her own unhappy marriage, divorce and the tragic death of her second husband.